 - Make sure plants started indoors receive plenty of light.

-Vegetable Planting Outdoors in Cool and Cold Regions
+Vegetable Planting Outdoors in Zones 3-6

 - Few seeds will germinate if the soil temperature is colder than 45ºF (7ºC).
 Delay planting outdoors if the soil is still cold.